Kaduna State: Entertainment and tourism

 In Kaduna State an annual festival is organized by Ministry of Culture and Tourism (Kaduna State).
 The festival exposes folklore talent and through these process, to promote unity and encourage tourism and build culture in the State.
 It takes place every November or December.
 Cultural activities include Eid al-Fitr and Eid al-Adha performed by the Muslims in the state; the Tuk Ham; the Afan National Festival; the Christmas and Easter celebrations, by Christians, and the Kallan-Kowa celebrations.
 Kaduna has a museum and a park, the Kofar Gamji park and Zoo.
 Lord Lugard's Residence, is also a tourist attraction and it currently houses the state assembly.

-Environmental issues

-Kaduna State in the North-Central part of Nigeria is prone to the following environmental issues: